nicomaper/Intransnet/README.md

 ### Prerequisites

-To use the script it is required to [install Python 3.7](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/) installed.
+To use the script it is required to [install Python 3.7](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/).

 For the script to work properly, the following Python packages should be installed:
 * [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)